 All these facts need looking at more closely.
 We begin always with the Lord Jesus as God's representative of the Man after His own mind.
 In His life on earth there was no part or aspect which did not have its strength and ability rooted in and drawn from His inward knowledge of His Father, God.
 We must never forget that His was a life of utter dependence upon God, voluntarily accepted.
 He attributed everything to the Father: word, wisdom, and works.
-The miracles were made just as possible through His Apostles as through Himself.
-This does not put the apostles on the same personal level as Himself.
-His Deity remains.
-He is God manifest in the flesh; but He has accepted from the human and manward side the limitations and dependence of man so that God might be God manifested.
-There is a man-side here which is able to do nothing of Himself (John 5:19, etc.).
+He was God manifest in the flesh; but He had accepted from the human and manward standpoint the limitations and dependence of man so that God might be God manifested.
+There was a subjection here because of which He was able to do nothing of Himself (John 5:19, etc.).
 The principle of His entire life in every phase and detail was His knowledge of God.
-He knows the Father in the matter of the words He speaks, the works He does, the men and women with whom He has to do; with regard to the times of speaking, acting, going, staying, surrendering, refusing, silence; the motives, pretensions, professions, enquiries, suggestions, of men and of Satan.
-He knows when He may not and when He may give His life.
+He knew the Father in the matter of the words He spoke, the works He did, the men and women with whom He had to do; with regard to the times of speaking, acting, going, staying, surrendering, and silence; with regard to the motives, pretensions, professions, enquiries, and suggestions, of men and of Satan.
+He knew when He might not, and when He might, give His life.
 Yes, everything here is governed by that inward knowledge of God.

-There are numerous evidences in the "Acts" as the practical, and in the Epistles as the doctrinal revelation of God's mind, that this principle is intended by God to be maintained as the basic law of the life of the Lord's people through this age.
+There are numerous evidences in the "Acts" as the practical, and in the Epistles as the doctrinal, revelation of God's mind, that this principle is intended by God to be maintained as the basic law of the life of the Lord's people through this age.
 This knowledge in the case of the Lord Jesus was the secret of His complete ascendancy and of His absolute authority.

 Masters in Israel will seek Him out and the issue which will precipitate their seeking will be that of knowing.
 "Art thou a master in Israel, and knowest not these things?"
 (John 3:10).
-Nicodemus has come to One Who knows.
-His authority is superior to that of the scribes, not merely in degree but in kind.
+Nicodemus has come to One Who knows, and whose authority is superior to that of the scribes, not merely in degree but in kind.

-Toward the end of that Gospel which especially brings into view this very matter - John - ("to know" occurs some fifty-five times).
-Our Lord makes the statement that "this is life eternal, that they might know Thee the only true God, and Jesus Christ, Whom Thou didst send."
+Toward the end of the Gospel of John, which especially brings into view this very matter, the words "to know" occur some fifty-five times.
+Our Lord makes the statement that "this is life eternal, that they should know Thee the only true God, and Him Whom Thou didst send, even Jesus Christ."
 (John 17:3).
 This does not mean merely that eternal life is given on the basis of this knowledge.
 There can be life with very limited knowledge.
-But life in fulness is closely related to that knowledge, and the knowledge of Him increasing manifests itself in increasing life.
+But life in fulness is closely related to that knowledge, and the increasing knowledge of Him manifests itself in increasing life.
 It works both ways; knowledge unto life and life unto knowledge.

-Seeing, then, that the Lord Jesus Himself represents - as Man - man according to God, we are well prepared to see that is that we may know the Lord.
+Seeing, then, that the Lord Jesus Himself, as Man, represents man according to God, we are well prepared to see that is that we may know the Lord.